-If your company’s first accounts cover a period of more than 12 months, you must deliver them to Companies House within 21 months of the date of incorporation for private companies and within 18 months for public companies, or 3 months from the accounting reference date, whichever is the longer.
+If your first accounts cover a period of more than 12 months, you must deliver them to Companies House within 21 months of the date of incorporation, or 3 months from the accounting reference date - whichever is longer.

 Late filing penalty fees

-The penalty only applies to company accounts.
-The level of the penalty depends on how late the accounts reach Companies House and is shown in the following table.
+The penalty only applies to accounts.
+The level of the penalty depends on how late the accounts reach Companies House.

 |Not more than 1 month||£150||£750|